monkeyio344/captain/README.md

 ### Automatic Staging

-When facet-dev runs, it automatically stages all generated files with `git add`.
+When captain runs, it automatically stages all generated files with `git add`.
-If facet-dev is updated mid-development, the new changes might appear in an unrelated PR.
+If captain is updated mid-development, the new changes might appear in an unrelated PR.
-This is by design—keep facet-dev stable during active work.
+This is by design—keep captain stable during active work.

 ### Workspace Requirements